rutikwankhade/Devblogs-hashnode/cl07rb56v0007txnvcysbe7cc.md

-## Introducing glimpse, a reader's corner to discover new books.
+## Introducing glimpse, a reader's corner to discover new books

 Are you an avid reader?
 Do you wish to have an online catalog of the books you read and want to read?
 Do you feel that the readers deserve a better alternative to GoodReads? one with a good user experience?
 Well, Your wish is granted!

 Introducing Glimpse, a reader's corner to discover new books.

 ## Motivation
-Reading is one of the few things that I really enjoy outside work life.
+Reading is one of the few things that I enjoy outside work life.
 I read a lot.
 I mean when Emilia Clarke once quoted ''My father always told me — Never trust anyone whose TV is bigger than their bookshelf", I agreed.

 ![My bookshelf.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1646110277176/dTcpJ044o.png)